artemdou/artemdou.github.io/index.md

 ### Conclusion
 <div style="text-align: justify;">
-The data reveals that while shootings in New York City have generally declined, the abrupt spike in 2020 underscores the significant socio-economic impact of the COVID-19 pandemic and widespread unrest.
-The data also highlights a persistent correlation between gun violence and economically disadvantaged communities, particularly affecting minority populations.
+The data reveals that while <b>shootings</b> in New York City have <b>generally declined</b>, the abrupt <b>spike in 2020</b> underscores the significant <b>socio-economic impact of the COVID-19 pandemic</b> and widespread unrest.
+The data also highlights a persistent <b>correlation</b> between gun violence and <b>economically disadvantaged communities</b>, particularly affecting <b>minority</b> populations.
 Addressing this issue requires a concerted focus on alleviating economic disparities to break the cycle of violence and foster safer neighborhoods.
 </div>
 <br>